browsermedia/bcms_fckeditor/README.markdown

+# FCKEditor module is over

+This module should no longer be necessary going forward, as there the KCFinder provides the last major bit of functionality (file upload/linking) that was preventing full adoption of the CKEditor for everyone.

+You can find the new module here: https://github.com/browsermedia/bcms_kcfinder

 # BrowserCMS FCKEditor WYSIWIG editor module

 Installing this module will change the WYSIWIG editor from the default CKEditor to FCKEditor for html editing.